 Watching Valerian and the City of a Thousand Planets is like attending a Cirque du Soleil performance.
 An energetic, dazzling extravaganza of colours and music.

 Valerian and the City of a Thousand Planets Synopsis

-While on a mission to retrieve an endangered creature, space agent Valerian has a dream of peaceful seaside world being destroyed by crashing space debris.
+While on a mission to retrieve an endangered creature, space agent Valerian dreams about a peaceful seaside world being destroyed by crashing space debris.
 On returning to Alpha, the space station housing millions of races from across the universe, he is told by his commander that a mysterious force has taken over an ancient core of the station.
 Before further investigation is possible, though, Alpha is suddenly attacked by a group of unknown assailants, and in the midst of the pandemonium, the Commander is kidnapped.
-Valerian himself soon also goes missing, after pursuing the kidnappers deep into Alpha.
+Valerian himself soon also goes missing, right after he pursues the kidnappers deep into Alpha.